swcarpentry/python-novice-inflammation/_episodes/08-func.md

 you can store the result of the function call in a variable:
 ~~~
 temp_kelvin = fahr_to_kelvin(212.0)
-print('Kelvin was:', temp_kelvin)
+print('temperature in Kelvin was:', temp_kelvin)
 ~~~
 {: .language-python}

 ~~~
-Kelvin was: 373.15
+temperature in Kelvin was: 373.15
 ~~~
 {: .output}